brightbytes/sql-cms/README.md

 ## What is it?

-sql-cms is a standalone application that stores and runs Workflows comprised of SQL-based Transforms, Validations, and Data Quality Reports.
+sql-cms is a standalone application that stores and runs Workflows comprised of SQL-based Transforms, Transform Validations, and Data Quality Reports.

-When run, a Workflow creates a new Postgres/Redshift schema for the Run, and in that schema may execute DDL, load data files from S3, transform the loaded data via DML, validate the transformed data, and export new data files back out to S3.
+When run, a Workflow creates a new Postgres/Redshift schema for the Run, and in that schema may execute DDL, load data files from S3, transform the loaded data via DML, validate the transformed data using SQL, and export new data files back out to S3.

 ## So what?

-The organization of SQL expressions in a Workflow CMS that namespaces operations into Postgres/Redshift schemas confers the following benefits:
+The organization of SQL expressions in a Workflow CMS that namespaces operations into Postgres/Redshift schemas and under S3 prefixes confers the following benefits:

-- A given Workflow may be associated with multiple Customers, each having their own source S3 data files, and that data will proceed through identical processing steps.
+- A given Workflow may be associated with multiple Customers, each having their own source S3 data files, and that data will proceed through identical processing steps at runtime.

-- The user-specified dependency DAG of Transforms within a Workflow allows all sibling Transforms to be executed in parallel.
+- The user-specified dependency DAG of Transforms within a Workflow allows all sibling Transforms (siblings in the leaf-to-parent direction) and all Data Quality Reports to be executed in parallel.

 - Similarly, Workflows themselves may also depend upon other Workflows, with the DAG thus defined also permitting parallel execution of Transforms and Data Quality Reports.
 Furthermore, due to their composability, a given Workflow's Transforms and Data Quality Reports may be reused by any number of other Workflows.

-- Because its results exist inside a Postgres/Redshift schema, the data produced by a given Workflow Run may be referenced by any other Workflow.
-This is useful when source S3 data files are huge: create a Workflow that loads the data, Run it once, and then create a separate Workflow that Transforms the loaded data simply by prefixing the table(s) with the schema name.
+- Because it is stored in the context of a Postgres/Redshift schema, the data produced by a given Workflow Run may be referenced by any other Workflow Run.
+This is useful when source S3 data files are huge: create a Workflow that loads the data, Run it once, and then create separate Workflows that Transform the loaded data by referencing schema-prefixed table names.

 ## Now what?